signalapp/libsignal/swift/README.md

 [pc]: https://guides.cocoapods.org/syntax/podspec.html#prepare_command

+## Testing a local build with Signal-iOS

+The iOS Podfile has a commented-out line to use a checkout of libsignal as a path-based dependency.
+Uncomment that and run `pod install` (or `bundle exec pod install`, see the iOS app repo for more details).
+Run the build commands in "Development as a CocoaPod", and then build the iOS app from its Xcode workspace as usual.
+When you're done, revert the changes to the Podfile and run `pod install` again.

 # Development as a Swift Package

 1. Build the Rust library using `swift/build_ffi.sh`.
 The Swift Package.swift is configured to use the debug build of the Rust library.